-2020-21 Local Assessment Test Results in Math by Student Group
+2020-21 Local Assessment Test Results in Math by Student Group meaning this table is Not Applicable for this school.

 This table displays Local Assessment test results in Math by student group for students grades three through eight and grade eleven.
 LEAs/schools will populate this table for schools in cases where the school administered a local assessment.
 In cases where the school administered the CAASPP assessment, LEAs/schools will populate this table with "N/A" values in all cells,